Differences Between Paying vs. Disputing Tickets

 When to Fight Traffic Ticket Charges

 A traffic ticket defense is requested when drivers disagree with traffic charges assigned to them.
 Typically, traffic tickets such as those issued for driving under the influence (DUI), unregistered vehicles and the illegal operation of vehicles are disputed.
 However, drivers may dispute charges for any offense.
 If senior drivers find themselves facing serious charges, they may wish to reconsider paying their tickets, as paying a ticket is the same as pleading guilty to the charge.
 Also, seniors may choose to fight traffic ticket charges if they are at risk of losing their driver’s licenses due to the accumulation of points.
 However, senior drivers must understand and engage in safe driving practices and be able to prove that they were not at fault or should have reduced charges before choosing to dispute traffic charges.
 Fighting traffic ticket charges can be challenging and must be carefully considered.
-To learn how to fight traffic ticket charges and when seniors should do so, download our detailed guide here.

 How to Pay a Speeding Ticket Charge